 AR Playdates, an interactive platform that helps long-distance family members play together.
 Photo courtesy of AR Playdates

 As a long-time educator, Muhl observed developing design trends and sensed an urgency to create a program that addressed the evolving needs of both students and industry.
 "I've seen higher education institutions drag their heels to respond to the changing world with relevant offerings that mean something to today's learners, as well as to our communities, local and global," she reflects.
 "I'm very proud of the program we've created.
 It is by far one of the most elegant options for anyone who wishes to make a dent in the world, and do something big, meaningful, and good."

 Through a fresh and integrative approach to teaching product design, the Academy's MSPRIN will prepare current and future generations of creatives and entrepreneurs to address global needs.
 "Students graduating with the MSPRIN degree will have a deep understanding of what it means to develop a product that is best positioned for success," explains Delgatty.
 "You might look at it as a degree that develops a student profile that's a perfect blend of a Jony Ive and a Steve Jobs."
 What could be more desirable than that?

 Those interested in applying for USC's MSPRIN program can fill out the prospective student form.
-The application deadline is June 1 for entry in fall 2020.
+The application deadline is January 15 for fall entry.